PatP15/eco-sim/README.md

 # eco-sim
-Playing around with ecosystem simulations in Unity
+Playing around with ecosystem and animal movement simulations in Unity